stephengall/Genetic_Algorithm/README.md

 - The child duplicates one half of each parent's dna string, bisecting the parents' string at a random point.
 - This repeats until the next generation is large enough, and the cycle repeats.

+## Future Plans
+- Take time taken to reach the target into consideration when calculating fitness, to optimise path.
+- Calculate fitness throughout each vehicles' journey rather than just focusing based on its final posiiton.